bufbuild/protobuf-es/docs/runtime_api.md

 ## Message class

 All generated messages extends the base class [Message](../packages/protobuf/src/message.ts#L40).
-It provides a few methods to every message, to compare, clone, and serialize, as well as a convenient constructor.
+It provides a few helpful methods to compare, clone, and serialize, and a convenient constructor.
 All message classes also come with some static properties with metadata, and static convenience methods.

 For the following examples, we will use the following message definition [example.proto](../packages/protobuf-test/extra/example.proto):